serverless/blog/posts/2018-04-30-how-to-create-landing-page-with-serverless-components.md

 }
 ```

-Then we need to expose the `env` variables for the function to consume.
+Now, we need to expose the `env` variables for the function to consume.

-You can grab your mail chimp API keys under Account > Extras.
+You can grab your Mailchimp API keys under Account > Extras:

 ![image](https://user-images.githubusercontent.com/532272/38901904-fa57ff0c-4252-11e8-90ff-373e8f78b35b.png)

 ![image](https://user-images.githubusercontent.com/532272/38901981-4678acf6-4253-11e8-8819-eb312cf4aa0f.png)

-Your mailchimp list ID can be found under your list settings.
+Your Mailchimp list ID can be found under your list settings:

 ![image](https://user-images.githubusercontent.com/532272/38902020-72c889a2-4253-11e8-9cf3-a4453e157638.png)

 The region is up in the URL of your browser.
-In our case it's `us11`
+In our case it's `us11`.

-Now let's add these to the function.
+Let's add these to the function:

 ```yml
 components: